-Samy Elmaghribi, whose real name was Salomon Amzallag, was born on April 19, 1922 in Safi in Morocco, a quite symbolic day.
-He told to a Canadian journalist: “I was born under the sign of the singing, on th 7th day of Passover, the day when the Jewish people got out of Egypt.
-And, according to the Judeo-Spanish tradition, Moshe Rabenou sang when the Hebrews crossed the Red Sea.
+Samy Elmaghribi, whose real name was Salomon Amzallag, was born on April 19, 1922 in Safi in Morocco, a quite symbolic day, as he told to a Canadian journalist: “I was born under the sign of the singing, on th 7th day of Passover, the day when the Jewish people got out of Egypt.
+And, according to the Judeo-Spanish tradition, Moses sang when the Hebrews crossed the Red Sea.
 On the 8th day of my birth, my father invited Shikhat, women singers, to hum popular tunes near my crib.”

 Salomon was the youngest of the three sons of Farha and Amram Amzallag.
 In 1926 the family settled in Rabat, and the young Samy quickly became fond of Arab-Andalusian music.

 Some say that at the age of 7, he built himself a mandolin, with the linen threads that he picked up in his father’s clothing workshop.
 He learned to play the ud by himself and started to spend time with the musicians of the Jewish neighborhood of Rabat.
 He also sang in the synagogue and in family reunions.

 When he was 14 years old, while his mother had just passed away, Samy and his family settled down in Sale.
 He first studied at the Alliance Israelite, and then improved his musical art in Casablanca’s Music Conservatory.
 And it’s finally at the age of 20, that he left his position of commercial director to dedicate himself only to singing and music.

 In 1948, his first hit Loukane Elmlayin (Ah, if I was a millionaire) drove him to Paris where he did his first record, on Pathé Marconi music label.

 In 1950, back in Morocco, he played with his orchestra the Samy’s boys.